Romanization of Korean: Moscow romanization

-While some diphthongs are represened by single symbols (e.g. Ø for ㅚ), others are represented by joining the semi-vowels j and w to other vowels (e.g. jь for ㅕ and wj for ㅟ).
+While some diphthongs are represented by single symbols (e.g. Ø for ㅚ), others are represented by joining the semi-vowels j and w to other vowels (e.g. jь for ㅕ and wj for ㅟ).

 O Sŏngmuk romanization

-Koryo-saram O Sŏngmuk devised his own romanization system, which is attested to in a surviving 1932 publication entitled First Steps in Latinized Korean (Latinizirovannyi Koreiskii Bukvar’).
-The system used two letters from Cyrillic.
+Koryo-saram O Sŏngmuk devised his own romanization system, which is attested in a surviving 1932 publication entitled First Steps in Latinized Korean (Latinizirovannyi Koreiskii Bukvar’).
+The system used Soviet I with bowl and imported ɜ from Cyrillic.